espressomd/espresso/doc/sphinx/introduction.rst

    chain.

 -  Long-range interactions act between all particles with specific properties in the entire system.
-An example is the :ref:`coulomb interaction<Electrostatics>`.
+An example is the :ref:`Coulomb interaction<Electrostatics>`.

 .. rubric:: Non-bonded interaction